cloudinary-community/cloudinary-laravel/README.md

 ]

 $page->attachMedia($file, $options);   // Example of $file is $request->file('file');
+``
 ```

 ## **Upload Files Via An Upload Widget**:

-Use the `x-cld-upload-button` Blade upload button component that ships with this Package like so:
+Use the `x-cld_upload_button` Blade upload button component that ships with this Package like so:
 ```
 <!DOCTYPE html>
 <html>